Knoxville Apartment Complex Safety

 - Apartment Complex number 2 is located in an area that is notorious for criminal activity among Knox County apartment complexes.
 Recently there have been several break-ins around the complex and a violent crime occurred in the apartment complex parking lot two months ago.
 The complex’s security gate was broken and there was no one patrolling the complex grounds on the date of incident.
 Student number 2 gets carjacked by a non-resident.

 The above two scenarios provide examples of the foreseeability of criminal attacks.
 The owner of Apartment Complex number 1 may not be held liable for the injuries Student number 1 sustained.
 However, the owner of Apartment Complex number 2 most likely will be held liable for failure to provide adequate security based on the circumstances and knowledge of prior incidents.

 Retain a Knoxville Attorney Today

 Victims of crimes at apartment complexes often sustain serious injuries that leave permanent damage – not only physical, but mental as well.
 If you or a loved one has been injured due to a lack of apartment complex safety, the attorneys at Nahon, Saharovich & Trotz are ready speak with you today to evaluate your claim.
-We represent injured victims and their families throughout the greater Knoxville area, as well as the rest of Tennessee, Arkansas, Mississippi, Missouri, and Kentucky.
+We represent injured victims and their families throughout the greater Knoxville area, as well as the rest of Tennessee.
 Call us today at 800-529-4004 or complete our online form to set up a free consultation.
 If you believe the apartment complex that you were attacked at could have done something to prevent it from happening and would like to speak with one of our inadequate security lawyers, NST is the way to go.